 Setting the Stage for the Customer’s Journey

-No one sets off on a journey without a bit of a plan.
+No one sets off on a journey without some sort of a plan.
 Booking flights, downloading maps, researching restaurants – these are all part of the planning process.
 And they’re essential if you want to enjoy every moment of your travels, right?

 So how do you know what your customer’s journey with your business currently looks like?
 One word: analysis.

-Analyzing each stage will give you a clear picture of how customers behave, what influences the decisions a customer makes and what might inspire new subscribers to becoming paying customers.
+Analyzing each stage will give you a clear picture of how customers behave, what influences the decisions a customer makes, and what might inspire new subscribers to become paying customers.

-Keep in mind there are four types of customer journeys.
-Before you begin analyzing, you need to define which one you’re mapping out.
+Keep in mind that there are four types of customer journeys.
+Before you begin analyzing, you need to define the exact customer journey email marketing map based on your goals.
 These include:

-• Decision journeys: People constantly to and fro before making a decision.
-Analyzing data will show at what point people make a decision one way or the other.
+- Decision journeys: People constantly to and fro before making a decision.
+Analyzing website analytics data will show at what point people make a decision one way or the other.

-• Life journeys: Consider the different phases in people’s life and look how this influences their interactions.
+- Life journeys: Consider the different phases in people’s lives and look at how this influences their interactions.

-Try to understand how your customers think and feel at each stage and analyze the relevant data.
-This will help shape your email marketing customer journey map.
+Try to understand how your customers think and feel at each stage and analyze relevant engagement metrics.
+This will help shape your email user journey map.

 More importantly, it helps you influence people’s decisions so you convert them into paying customers.